1

 But no one was visible in the window.

-A sturdy bulldog passed by the boy’s feet.
+A sturdy bull terrier passed by the boy’s feet.

-It sniffed at his scent as it went.
+It sniffed at his scent while doing so.

 30